Probing the limits of cosmological information from the Lyman-$\alpha$ forest 2-point correlation functions: Method

 We use \texttt{picca} to compute correlation functions and synthetic covariance matrices from the mock data described in Section~\ref{sec:synthdata}.
 We only use the covariance matrices since we are only concerned with forecasting, while the noiseless synthetic data used in our forecasts is generated from the fiducial model described in Section~\ref{sec:framework}.
-There are two main considerations when deciding how to compute the correlations and covariance: (1) the size of the HEALPix pixels \citep{healpix_2005} relative the largest transverse separations, and (2) the number of independent correlation function measurements that we use to derive the covariance.
-In the baseline continuum fitting analysis, the covariance matrix is normally computed through subsampling of HEALPix pixels with \texttt{NSIDE = 16}.
+In the baseline continuum fitting analysis, the covariance matrix is normally computed through subsampling of HEALPix pixels \citep{healpix_2005} with \texttt{NSIDE = 16}.
 This assumes that the correlation function in each $\sim250\times250\,( h^{-1} \rm Mpc)^2$ patch covered by one HEALPix pixel is independent.
 While this is a good assumption for the continuum fitting analysis where large-scale modes are projected out and the fits only extend to 180 Mpc/$h$, it may no longer be accurate for an undistorted continuum analysis where we expect large-scale correlations.
-We therefore use larger HEALPix pixels (\texttt{NSIDE = 14}, corresponding to patches of linear size $\sim280\, h^{-1} \rm Mpc$) to compute the subsamples for the true continuum analysis.
-Since the larger HEALPix pixels reduce the number of available subsamples for estimating the covariance matrix, we mitigate this by using 50 independent mock realizations, providing a sufficient number of independent correlation function measurements relative to the size of the data vector.
+There are therefore two main considerations when deciding how to compute the correlations and covariance: (1) the size of the HEALPix pixels relative the largest transverse separations, and (2) the number of independent correlation function measurements that we use to derive the covariance.
+To ensure independence at larger scales, we use larger HEALPix pixels (\texttt{NSIDE = 14}, corresponding to patches of linear size $\sim280\, h^{-1} \rm Mpc$) to compute the subsamples for the true continuum analysis.
+Since the larger HEALPix pixels reduce the number of available subsamples for estimating the covariance matrix, we mitigate this by using 50 independent mock realizations, providing a sufficient number of independent correlation function measurements ($N=N_\mathrm{HEALPix}\times N_\mathrm{mocks}\approx43000$) relative to the size of the data vector.
 We compute the covariance up to separations of $240\, h^{-1} \rm Mpc$ in both the transverse and line-of-sight directions to investigate the additional constraining power that may come from larger scales, particularly for the undistorted analysis.
 For consistency, we compute the covariance matrix for the distorted analysis in the same way.
 We rescale each covariance matrix to one mock by multiplying them by a factor of 50.
 We also calculate the cross-covariance between the \lya auto- and cross-correlation functions as in \cite{desi_y1_4} and \cite{desi_dr2_lya}.
 Figure~\ref{fig:corrmats} shows representations of the correlation matrix for each analysis for the \lya auto- and cross-correlation functions.
+The variance of the undistorted correlation function is about $5-10\%$ larger than that of the distorted correlation function in the line-of-sight bin ($\Delta r_\perp=0~\mathrm{Mpc}/h$).